How to increase Virtual Memory size

 If your computer is slower then one of the most vital causes is the installed RAM.
 If your RAM size is small and you are running more applications at a time, then you may face different problems.

-.
+To avoid such problems windows create a virtual memory space on your HDD and it automatically manages it.
+Virtual memory is nothing but the reserved memory space in your HDD to assist RAM.
 By increasing the virtual memory available for your system you can increase the performance of your system.
 Please follow the simple steps below to increase your system's performance.

-Low RAM size is not the only problem for slower performance.
+NOTE:-Low RAM size is not the only problem for slower performance.
 The performance of your system also depend upon your processor speed and other factors.
 So by increasing only the virtual memory you may not experience more performance speed.
 Increasing the virtual memory will increase your performance a bit.

 Step 1:- Go To Advance System Settings

 In Windows XP right click on the My Computer and select "Properties".
 You will find the "System Properties" window.
 In this window click on the "Advanced" tab to reach to the Advanced System Settings.

 In Windows Vista and later

 In Windows Vista and Windows 7 right click on the My Computer and select "Properties".
 You will find a window giving you the information regarding your window version, RAM, Processor information.
 In this window click on the "Advanced System Settings" located at left side.